Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3TIDSIDRNG.md

 # Gen 3 TID/SID RNG

 This guide is meant to explain & teach you how to RNG your TID and/or SID in the Gen 3 games, which can be desired either for aesthetic reasons, or play a key part in making the RNGing of any Pokémon as Shiny and with the best possible IV spread much easier.<br>
-The process is presented here as done on, and with examples in `Bizhawk` (which runs an mGBA core); but it can be followed in `VBA` just as well, with specifics to this emulator noted where relevant.
+The process is presented here as done on, and with examples in `Bizhawk` (which runs an mGBA core); but it can be followed in `mGBA` and `VBA` just as well, with specifics to this emulator noted where relevant.

 ## Getting Started